Ersanio/snes-assembly-book/docs/the-basics/binary.md

 Another important counting system is “binary”.
 Binary has only two possible digits for each place value: 0 and 1.
 A binary digit is also called a "bit".
 In assembly syntax, bits are prefixed by "%".

-In assembly, a hexadecimal number with two digits is called a “byte”.
-This means that values between $00-$FF are considered a byte.

 A byte is made of eight “bits”.
 Because a binary digit has two possible values, and a byte has 8 bits, this means there are 2⁸ possible values in a byte.

 For example, a byte can consist of the following bits: `1001 0110` or `1001 0101`.
 The first bit from the left is called “bit 7” and the final bit is called “bit 0”.
 They are NOT called bits 0-7, nor bits 8-1.
 The table below shows a relatively easy way to memorize binary.